Sunday River Ski Area

 Vertical Drop: 2,340’.
 135 Trails: 28 Beginner, 52 Intermediate, 45 Black Diamond.
 6 Terrain Parks and Pipes.
 15 Lifts: 1 High Speed Chondola, 9 Quads (4 high speed), 2 Triples, 1 Double, 2 Surface Lifts.
 92% Snowmaking

 Sunday River is the Disney World of New England skiing.
-Like a trip to Orlando's theme parks, this mega resort handles the crowds efficiently, with friendly service and a guarantee of good snow conditions.
+Like a trip to Orlando's theme parks, this Maine resort handles the crowds efficiently, with friendly service and a guarantee of good snow conditions.
 Throw in a couple of crazy mascots: Eddy the Yeti and his girlfriend Betty the Yeti, and après ski snow tubing, skating and entertainment - you have the whole winter package.

 Here are some tips to moving around the mountains to maximize your skiing experience at Sunday River: